ALP dark matter with non-periodic potentials: parametric resonance, halo formation and gravitational signatures: Observational prospects from gravitational interactions

-where $g(qr_s)$ is a function appearing in the Fourier transform of the NFW profile. $qr_sg(qr_s)$ reaches a maximum of 0.35 at $qr_s=0.77$ \cite{Blinov:2021axd}, so we will assume that for all $r_s$ this maximum can be reached at a particular $q_{\mathrm{max}}$ by scanning through all $q$.
+where we have defined $\tilde{r}\equiv r/r_s$ in the Fourier transform of the NFW-profile.
+The integral in the above equation is a function of $qr_s$ and has a maximum of $\approx0.35$ at $qr_s=0.77$.
 We will now assume that $D_{\eff}=1\,\mathrm{Gpc}$, set $\Sigma_{\cl}=0.8\Sigma_{\crit}$ and introduce the distance the star seems to traverse during the microlensing event $d$, which is given by the product of relative velocity between cluster and star, the event duration and the magnification.
-As a benchmark value, $d$ is set to $10\,\mathrm{AU}$.
-One assumes that the following four conditions must be fulfilled for possible observations of the halos \cite{Blinov:2021axd}: Firstly, the maximum value of the convergence power spectrum must fulfil $\mathrm{max}\Delta_{\kappa}(q)>10^{-3}$, so we could observe a brightness fluctuation of $\mathcal{O}(1)$, if the star of interest is magnified by a factor of $10^{3}$.
+As a benchmark value, $d$ is set to $10^3\,\mathrm{AU}$.
+One assumes that the following four conditions must be fulfilled for possible observations of the halos \cite{Blinov:2021axd}: Firstly, the maximum value of the convergence power spectrum must fulfil $\mathrm{max}\Delta_{\kappa}(q)>10^{-3}$, so we could observe a brightness fluctuation of $\mathcal{O}(1)$ if the star of interest is magnified by a factor of $10^{3}$.
 Secondly, to ensure statistical treatment, the distance the star seems to traverse should sweep over many halos, i.e.~$f\pi d^2\Sigma_{\cl}/M_s>10$, which leads to a sharp cutoff at a certain mass scale.
-The third criterion is to assume that the clumps should be smaller than $d$, so the density fluctuations induced during the lensing event are actually significant, i.e.~$r_s<d$, and as fourth criterion we use that $r_s>10\,\mathrm{AU}$, so that the halos are not so small such that fluctuations in the light curve they induce are washed out by the finite size of the lensed star.\\ We show the region at which this leads to detectable effects of such photometric lensing events for $f=0.3$ in \figref{fig:observational_prospects_03} as orange area.
+The third criterion is to assume that the clumps should be smaller than $\sim d$, so the density fluctuations induced during the lensing event are actually significant, so we implement $r_s<2d$.
+Finally, as fourth criterion we use that the size of the density fluctuations (which is $2\pi/q$) leading to $\Delta_k>10^{-3}$ should not be smaller than $10\,\mathrm{AU}$, so that the fluctuations in the light curve are not washed out by the finite size of the lensed star.
+To implement this, we evaluate \eqref{eq:Delta_k_final} at $2\pi/q=\max(10\,\mathrm{AU},2\pi r_s/0.77)$.

+We show the region at which this leads to detectable effects of such photometric lensing events for $f=0.3$ in \figref{fig:observational_prospects_03} as orange area.

 \textbf{Observing ALP halos with Pulsar Timing Arrays:} Pulsar Timing Arrays (PTAs), like NANOGrav \cite{Demorest:2009ex_NANOGrav}, PPTA \cite{Kerr:2020qdo_PPTA} or EPTA \cite{Kramer:2013kea_EPTA} recently became an exciting possibility to test gravitational physics.
 One observes a set of pulsars, which generally have an extremely stable rotation, making them very accurate astrophysical clocks.
 Correlation between time residuals, the difference between expected and measured arrival time of the signal, can be analysed to find hints of astrophysical or cosmological gravitational waves, with the possibility that a stochastic GW background has already been observed \cite{NANOGrav:2020bcs}.